 If you recently got a Maine Coon kitten, but do not see signs of that distinctive fluffy coat, you are probably wondering when will my Maine Coon get fluffy?

-Maine Coons take a long time to develop their thick coat.
-In some cases, it can take up to four years for their long fur and distinctive mane to develop.
+Maine Coons have two thick, dense coats and a third outer guard coat.
+It takes up to four years for their long fur and distinctive mane to develop.
 However, the Maine Coon’s distinctive mane usually begins to grow when a kitten is about nine months old.

 Some owners worry that their Maine Coon will never become fluffy, or that their Maine Coon isn’t purebred.
 After all, the Maine Coon’s soft, thick coat is one of its defining traits.

 While owners love Maine Coons for their luxurious, thick fur, it can also be difficult to maintain.

 If you’re worried that your Maine Coon’s fur will become tangled or matted, read on to find out how you can keep your Maine Coon’s coat in perfect condition!

 The Maine Coon is a majestic cat breed that developed naturally in the state of Maine.